User Guide (Latest)

 Below are some troubleshooting tips on GPU query performance issue: Identify the most time consuming part of the query.
 You can use the Profiling tool to process the Spark event log to get more insights of the query performance.
 For example, if I/O is the bottleneck, we suggest optimizing the backend storage I/O performance because the most suitable query type is computation bound instead of I/O or network bound.

 • Make sure at least the most time consuming part of the query is on the GPU.
-Please refer to Getting Started on Spark workload qualification for more details.
-Ideally we hope the whole query is fully on the GPU, but if some minor part of the query, eg. a small JDBC table scan, can not run on the GPU, it won’t cause much performance overhead.
-If there are some CPU fallbacks, check if those are some known features which can be enabled by turning on some RAPIDS Accelerator parameters.
-If the features needed do not exist in the most recent release of the RAPIDS Accelerator, please file a feature request with a minimum reproducing example.
+Refer to Getting Started on Spark workload qualification for more details.
+Ideally we hope the whole query is fully on the GPU, but if some minor part of the query, for example,. a small JDBC table scan, can not run on the GPU, it won’t cause much performance overhead.
+If there are some CPU fallbacks, check if those are some known features that can be enabled by turning on some RAPIDS Accelerator parameters.
+If the features needed don’t exist in the most recent release of the RAPIDS Accelerator, file a feature request with a minimum reproducing example.

 • Tune the Spark and RAPIDS Accelerator parameters such as spark.sql.shuffle.partitions, spark.sql.files.maxPartitionBytes and spark.rapids.sql.concurrentGpuTasks as these configurations can affect performance of queries significantly.
-Please refer to Tuning Guide for more details.
+Refer to Tuning Guide for more details.

 As a consequence, per issue-5796, if you also use the RAPIDS Shuffle Manager, your deployment option may be limited to the extraClassPath method.